-In 2001, in the aftermath of the 9/11 attack, the South Asian community felt the weight of fear, racism, hate and crimes that rose against them.
-Troubled by the stereotyped and highly prejudicial images of South Asians depicted in the mainstream media at that time, Farah Nousheen and Rita Meher founded Tasveer (means picture in Hindi & Urdu) in March 2002 in Seattle to give a glimpse into the lives of South Asians through film, art and storytelling.
+It’s 2001 and the 9/11 attacks have just shaken the entire world.
+The aftermath of these attacks left South Asians feeling the weight of fear, racism, hate, and crimes that were on the rise against them.
+Troubled by the stereotyped and highly prejudicial images of South Asians in the mainstream media at the time, Farah Nousheen and Rita Meher decided to change the narrative.
+Their quest for better representation led to the founding of Tasveer (meaning ‘picture’ in Hindi & Urdu) in March 2002, in Seattle.
+And their aim was to recast the harmful labels by providing a glimpse into the lives of South Asians through film, art, and storytelling.

 We hosted our first screening at The Elliot Bay Book Company in 2002, during Pride Month.
 Ever since that first movie was screened, Tasveer became a renowned arts and culture fixture in the Greater Seattle Area.
 We strive to better represent the still underrepresented yet quickly growing South Asian community.

 Tasveer has grown to be one of the biggest platforms in lending a voice and an ear to inspire social change in the larger Seattle community.
 In March 2004, Tasveer was incorporated as a Washington state non-profit and in April 2013 became a federally recognized 501c3 organization.

 We aspire to continue creating fresh and innovative platforms to bring the South Asian community together.
 Through the Tasveer South Asian Film Festival, Aaina and Yoni ki Baat, Tasveer South Asian LitFest, and more, we continue to incorporate visual and narrative art to reflect and highlight the issues, dilemmas faced by our community.